Mudi-Y/Mudi-Y.github.io/organized-profile.md

 ## Research experience
 - MS Student Researcher, Rubenstein & Yuen Group, Columbia University — 2024–Present
-  - Contributing to QExpress, a cross-platform optimizing compiler for neutral-atom, superconducting, and trapped-ion quantum computers.
+  - I am leading the compiler design and implementation for the QExpress cross-platform optimizing compiler project.
+This work aims to create an LLVM-like framework for compiler development for quantum computing applications, with the intention of reducing the burden of knowledge needed to program experimental quantum platforms.
+This work is ongoing and is also part of my MS thesis requirement.
 - Student Researcher, Bhattacharjee Group, Yale University — 2021–2024
-  - Developed, tested, and analyzed a quantum random-walk model for the two-alternative forced-choice (2AFC) decision problem (continuation of senior thesis).
+  - I worked with Dr. Bhattacharjee and Dr. Pothukuchi (postdoc) to implement a quantum random-walk model of the two-alternative forced-choice (2AFC) decision problem on D-Wave systems.
+This work is part of a larger effort to implement multiple cognitive models on quantum hardware.
+My contributions to this project formed the basis of my undergraduate senior thesis, and I continued to work on this project after graduating from Yale.
 - Student Researcher, Gerstein Bioinformatics Lab, Yale University — 2019–2021
-  - Full-stack development for the PARSE project identifying potentially causal RNA-binding proteins and linkage disequilibrium variants related to disease.
+  - I worked on full-stack development for the PARSE project, which aimed to identify potentially causal RNA-binding proteins (RBPs) and linkage disequilibrium variants related to disease.
+As part of this work, I conducted numerous statistical analyses on large-scale genomic and disease incidence data, in addition to creating a web interface to visualize the relationships among RBP sites, genetic mutations, and disease.
+This work was supervised by Dr. Jing Zhang (postdoc).
 - Summer Student Researcher, Jason Ernst Lab (UCLA BIG) — Summer 2020
-  - Implemented a machine-learning extension of the Sharpr-MRPA statistical model for regulatory genomics analysis.
+  - I participated in the 2020 edition of the UCLA Bruins in Genomics program, a NSF REU at the UCLA Institute for Quantitative and Computational Biosciences.
+I was advised by Dr. Jason Ernst (PI) and Tevfik Dincer (PhD student), and collaborated with Megan Ardren to implement a machine-learning extension of the Sharpr-MPRA statistical model for regulatory genomics analysis.
+A video of our final presentation is available here: https://qcb.ucla.edu/big-summer/big2020/
 - Summer Student Researcher, Radev Group (LILY), Yale University — Summer 2019
-  - Designed a hybrid extractive–abstractive deep learning model for multi-document summarization.
+  - I conducted NLP research during the summer of my first undergraduate year with the late Dr. Dragomir Radev and his PhD students Irene Li and Alex Fabbri.
+I proposed a hybrid extractive-abstractive deep learning model for the multi-document summarization problem, and we began exploratory work to implement such an architecture.
+As with many NLP projects at the time, we were quickly made redundant by BERT and GPT.
 - High School Student Researcher, Holley-Bockelmann Group, Vanderbilt University — 2017–2018
-  - Modeled physical consequences of the primordial black hole dark matter hypothesis as a high school research intern.
+  - I participated in a joint program between my local public school system and Vanderbilt University that allowed me take lessons at Vanderbilt one day each week during four years of high school (https://www.vanderbilt.edu/cseo-ssmv/).
+As part of this program, I had the opportunity to work with Dr. Kelly Holley-Bockelmann and John Hood (PhD student) on modeling potential radiation emissions of primordial black holes in their context as a dark matter candidate.
+This work produced a publication in the Young Scientist Journal as well as an award from the Tennessee Junior Academy of Sciences.

 ## Other experience, including military, volunteer work, travel
 - Leadership & Service: